Madhura Naranga: Reception

 Madhura Naranga opened to highly positive reviews from critics.
 Manorama Online said that "Madhura Naranga is one of the most outstanding movies in the non-classic genre".

 The Times of India gave the film 3.5 out of 5 and stated "This Madhura Naranga would be a delicious pick for those who are looking for a movie with its layers of tastes well balanced".
 Sify gave it 3 out of 5 and wrote "If your idea of entertainment is a story coated with some melodrama, this one is a nice option".

 Soundtrack

-The film's background score and music is composed by Sreejith-Sachin(Yuvvh) For all lyrics written by Rajeev Nair.
+The film's background score and music is composed by Sreejith-Sachin (Yuvvh).